Sheet Labels vs. Roll Labels: What's the Difference?

 After reading the information above, we hope you have a better understanding of sheet labels vs. roll labels.
 When you're ready, use the buttons below to shop the best labels for your project.Shop Sheet Labels Shop Roll Labels

-If you're ready to invest in a roll printer, use our quick breakdown of Direct Thermal and Thermal Transfer Printing as a guide.
-You can also talk through the process with our award-winning customer service department.
+If you're ready to invest in a roll printer, use our quick breakdown of direct thermal vs. thermal transfer as a guide.
+We also dive into two of the most popular brands on the market: DYMO® and Rollo®.